-It was in 2009 that Tom left for France with a dream of racing across the oceans, a world little known of in Ireland, especially coming from a small farm in the Meath countryside.
+It was in 2009 that Tom left for France with a dream of racing across the oceans, a world little known of in Ireland, especially coming from a small farm in the Northeast of Ireland.
 From a young age Tom worked with cattle and sheep in the wind and the rain and the mud.
 Aged 9, on a small lake not far from his home, he first took to the water in a little wooden dinghy which he and his father had renovated.
 Unfortunately, as it remains quite an inaccessible sport in Ireland he left sailing behind and spent his teenage years in pursuit of a normal life, career and job.
 But in the back of his mind he always felt a yearning for the sea.

 When he was 19 he was given the opportunity of becoming a volunteer with the Glenans Sailing School in Baltimore, Co.
 Cork, a French organization, based there since 1969.
 In exchange for their time and labour, it offered people the chance to learn about sailing and the sea.
 After volunteering with them for several months, he was offered a paid position and Tom bade farewell to the normal life of a landlubber!
 After a few years, he was offered the opportunity to train professionally at the largest Glenans base in Concarneau, in western Brittany.